 - Adapting the entrepreneurial activities into other business areas;

 - Receiving a statement of success from a State or Territory Government nominator;

 - Starting at least 1 other business or contributing to at least 2 other businesses;

 Under Australian migration law, entrepreneurial activities do not include:

 - Investment in residential real estate;

 - Labour hire;

-- Buying an existing enterprise or a franchise.
+- Buying an existing enterprise or a franchise in Australia.

-- Adult 888 visa applicants who cannot demonstrate functional English may attract an additional charge, unless a comparable charge has been paid in relation to a subclass 188 visa.
+*Adult applicants who cannot demonstrate “functional English” may attract an additional charge of $4,890, provided a comparable charge has not been paid previously in relation to a subclass 188 visa.